ncbi/cxx-toolkit/pages/ch_start.md

 Quick Start
 -----------

+The NCBI C++ Toolkit supports two build systems: one based of [GNU autoconf](https://www.gnu.org/software/autoconf/) and one based on [CMake](https://cmake.org).
+Autoconf build system is gradually phased out, and eventually may be removed.

 A good deal of the complication and tedium of getting started has thankfully been wrapped by a number of shell scripts.
 They facilitate a 'quick start' whether starting anew or within an existing Toolkit work environment. ('Non-quick starts' sometimes cannot be avoided, but they are considered [elsewhere](ch_proj.html#ch_proj.new_proj_struct).)

 -   **Get the Source Tree (see** [Figure 1](#ch_start.F1)**)**